uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/setup.html.md

 6. Agent chooses software.
 7. Agent links software to HMRC.

-## Individual journey overview

-Before individuals can use software to submit Income Tax updates, they must sign up for Making Tax Digital for Income Tax and set up their software.

-[Process diagram]

-Open the individual set up process diagram in a new tab.

-1. Individual reads guidance.
-2. Individual registers for Self Assessment.
-3. Individual signs up for Making Tax Digital for Income Tax.
-4. Individual chooses software.
-5. Individual links software to HMRC.

 ## Read guidance

 Individuals and agents can learn about Making Tax Digital for Income Tax by reading guidance on GOV.UK.
 In particular: